Fall or Spring?

 So, those are the various things you should think about, before thinking of which semester to apply for.
 And even after reading all these reasons, you might still be confused as to what you need to do.
 And that’s okay.
 It takes a little while.
 You just have to think about it seriously.

 But if you ask us what you should do, our answer would be simple: it depends entirely on you.
 Though from the points we discussed above it might seem like applying for the spring is sort of a disadvantage, it really isn’t so.
 It all depends on what you need now, and what your future plans are.
 And just because you have a slight advantage applying for the fall semester, it doesn’t mean you have to wait until fall and waste your precious time sitting at home or going to an office that you don’t like.
 If you really think you cannot wait until fall, or if you think you have the best chance if you apply for spring, then by all means, go ahead!
 After all, you are the best judge of your career.
 But if you have any questions in mind, don’t hesitate to ask us.
-You can send us an email asking what you need, and we will be glad to help you out.
+You can send us an email asking what you need, and we will be glad to help you with your grad school applications.

 So what do you think?
 When are you planning to apply?
 Do you have any other points you want us to include here?
 Let us know your thoughts in the comments section.